Wilderness Adventure Boat Tours

 There is nothing like the sight of baby Mergansers or Golden Eyes riding on the back of their mother or the amazing colours of Harlequin Ducks or trying to capture the elusive Marbled Murrelet with your camera!
 Along the passageways that we will travel it will also be possible to enjoy the mesmerizing behaviors of Humpback whales as they seem to fly out of the sea in a full breach or as they lunge or bubblenet feed.
 Both transient and resident Orca are often seen as they travel or hunt.
 As we travel it is common to have porpoises and dolphins ride on the ship's wake!

-While the wildlife viewing and whale watching is what attracts most people, the landscapes through which we will travel, are amongst the most spectacular in the world!
+While the wildlife viewing and whale watching are what attracts most people to our wilderness cruises, the landscapes through which we will travel are amongst the most spectacular in the world!
 Polished granite walls, laced with waterfalls, rise out of the passages along which we will travel and out of the estuaries in front of us while we will be at anchor.

 The ethereal beauty of these soul stirring landscapes is something you will never forget.